GRA0007/portfolio/README.md

 # Benji's Portfolio

-A simple static site to showcase my latest projects and information.
+A simple react site to showcase my latest projects and information.

+## Setup

+1. Run `yarn` to install dependencies
+2. Run `yarn start` to start the development server
+3. Run `yarn build` to build a production version of the app in the `dist` folder